Supreme Court won't review decision that freed Bill Cosby

 “I don’t hear her say anything.
 And I don’t feel her say anything.
 And so I continue and I go into the area that is somewhere between permission and rejection.
 I am not stopped,” Cosby said in the 2006 deposition, describing a sexual encounter that came after he gave her three pills for stress, which she said knocked her out.

 He was arrested in the Constand case on Dec.
-30, 2015, just days before the 12-year statute of limitations was set to run out.
+30, 2015, just days before the 12-year statute of limitations expired.
 Steele had reopened the case after The Associated Press went to federal court to unseal Cosby’s long-buried testimony in Constand’s lawsuit.

-Cosby, after giving four days of testimony, paid her $3.4 million to settle the case.
+Cosby, after giving four days of testimony, had paid her $3.4 million to settle the case.

 The AP does not typically identify people who say they are victims of sexual assault unless they grant permission.
 Constand has done so.